 This plan is also called an Educational IRA.
 This investment option can be used for college and tuition expenses of elementary and secondary school.
 There are contributor income limits and investment amount limits per child per year from all sources.
 The annual limit is $2,000 per year, and the source of funding is limited by income level based on the tax filing of the person.

 The significant advantage to a Coverdell Plan is the investment flexibility that the 529 plan does not offer.

 Parent Investment Portfolio

 This is a general investment tool.
 The investment goes into the account with after-tax money and offers the most amount of investment flexibility.
-The limit to these accounts is the tax consequence in liquidating the account for payment.
+The limit to these accounts is the tax consequence in liquidating the account for the payment.
 If held long enough, it will qualify for capital gains tax treatment.

 For financial aid positioning, this could also be an advantage since parent taxable investment accounts are weighted in the EFC calculation at 5.64% rather than the student’s rate at 20%.
 The parent also receives an asset allowance based on their tax filing and age.